karenying/blog.karenying.com/content/posts/2020-11-22--vscode-girl.md

 Tech Twitter is a weird but fun place.

-Tweet your blogs, your opions, tear down tech bros' shitty code if they share a screenshot.
+Tweet your blogs, your opions, unpromptedly code review tech bros' shitty code snippets if they dare share a screenshot.

 You should tweet as if you had millions of followers.
 Fake it till you make it, right?

-## Conclusion

-In this post, I've outlined a couple of key steps to take to solidify your digital VSCode girl presence.